akamai/pallas/docs/tutorial.rst

     )

-To avoid hardcoded configuration values, the :func:`.environ_setup` function can be setup from environment variables, corresponding to arguments in the previous example:
+To avoid hardcoded configuration values, the :func:`.environ_setup` function can initialize :class:`.Athena` from environment variables, corresponding to arguments in the previous example:

 .. code-block:: shell